DigicompAcademy/az-900-labs/Instructions/Walkthroughs/M03-07-Create a VM with a Template.md

 In this task, we will browse the Azure QuickStart gallery and deploy a template that creates a virtual machine.

-1. Within the lab environment, open a new browser window, and enter https://azure.microsoft.com/en-us/resources/templates/?azure-portal=true.
-In the gallery you will find a number of popular and recently updated templates.
-These templates automate deployment of Azure resources, including installation of popular software packages.
-Browse through the many different types of templates that are available.
+1. Within the lab environment, open a new browser window, and enter https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.compute/vm-simple-windows.

-3. Select the **Deploy a simple Windows VM**

-4. Click the **Deploy to Azure** button.
+2. Click the **Deploy to Azure** button.
 Your browser session will be automatically redirected to the [Azure portal](http://portal.azure.com/).

   **Note**: The **Deploy to Azure** button enables you to deploy the template via the Azure portal.
 During such deployment, you will be prompted only for small set of configuration parameters.

-5. When prompted, sign into your Azure subscription using the credentials provided earlier in the instructions.
+3. When prompted, sign into your Azure subscription using the credentials provided earlier in the instructions.

-6. Click **Edit template**.
+4. Click **Edit template**.
 The Resource Manager template format uses the JSON format.
 Review the parameters and variables.
 Then locate the parameter for virtual machine name.
 Change the name to **myVMTemplate**.
 Next locate the the parameter for vmSize and change it to **Standard_D2s_v3**. **Save** your changes.

     vmName:
     ![Screenshot of the template with the VM name change highlilghted.](../images/M03-0701.png)